Bowlegs, Oklahoma

 Bowlegs is a town in Seminole County, Oklahoma, United States.
 The population was 357 at the time of the 2020 census.

 Etymology

 According to tradition, the community has the name of Billy Bowlegs, a leader of the Seminoles in Florida.
+However, other theories exist.
 Bowlegs has frequently been noted on lists of unusual place names.

+History

+Bowlegs was a modest settlement before the oil boom, boasting only a gristmill and a general store.
+But once the first area well came in during 1926, an estimated 15,000 people lived in and around the community.
+Additional housing had to be built, and a brick high school was constructed in the 1928-1929 timeframe.
+However, the boom came and went, and by 1946 the estimated population was just 105.

 Geography

 According to the United States Census Bureau, the town has a total area of 3.8 sqmi, all land.